Ficool

 I squeezed and released my fingers in the water.
 Rose petals floated about here and there.

-Nanny and the two maids dressed me in a modest white dress, tying a fur cloak tied around my neck.
+Nanny and the two maids dressed me in a modest white dress, then tying a fur cloak tied around my neck.
 They oiled my hair and combed it straight.
 Finally, a white hood was placed over my head.

 "You're ready, Miss."